top of page

 This time she looked at him for a very long time indeed and he thought his question might have broken her.

-Then she said, “I would like.
-To serve ice cream.”
+Then she said, “I would like to serve ice cream.”

 “Oh,” he said, disappointed despite himself.